 Playwrights' Lab Programs

-Full Stage USA pairs New Dramatists residents with producing organizations nationwide.
+Full Stage USA paired New Dramatists residents with producing organizations nationwide.

-The initiative, conceived by New Dramatists and underwritten by the Andrew W. Mellon Foundation, addresses the field-critical issues of new works “stalling” in development with no resulting full production and the special challenge of securing subsequent productions after a world premiere.
+The initiative, conceived by New Dramatists and underwritten by the Andrew W. Mellon Foundation, addressed the field-critical issues of new works “stalling” in development with no resulting full production and the special challenge of securing subsequent productions after a world premiere.
 Full Stage has established five institutional collaborations between an eclectic mix of New Dramatists writers and an equally diverse group of producing organizations from across the country.
-Each partnership provides a $25,000 commission to a writer; supports two years of enhanced writer-driven development in New Dramatists’ Playwrights Lab; and culminates in the full production staged by the partner theatre.
+Each partnership provided a $25,000 commission to a writer; supported two years of enhanced writer-driven development in New Dramatists’ Playwrights Lab; and culminated in the full production staged by the partner theatre.

 Our partners for Full Stage USA, launched in winter 2010-11 are: Cornerstone Theater Company in Los Angeles, The National New Play Network (NNPN), Oregon Shakespeare Festival (OSF), Yale Repertory Theatre, and a consortium of theatres in Austin, TX (Rude Mechanicals, Salvage Vanguard Theatre, Physical Plant, Rubber Rep, Fusebox Festival, Austin Scriptworks, and the University of Texas at Austin playwriting program).

-Full Stage USA is made possible by a lead grant from the Andrew W. Mellon Foundation.
+Full Stage USA was made possible by a lead grant from the Andrew W. Mellon Foundation.